 Skype Psychotherapy, Facetime & Zoom

 Skype Psychotherapy can be helpful when travelling, or when living in a location where it is not possible to access a suitable local Psychotherapist.
 Skype Therapy can also be useful when you are experiencing difficulties leaving the house.
 A Skype therapist in the UK can be an effective means of getting support.
 A screen and a good internet connection can be a lifeline.

-Although I do occasionally use Skype and Facetime, I do most of my online work through VSee.
+Although I do occasionally use Skype and Facetime, I prefer to use Zoom.
 Skype’s user policy means that they reserve the right to record any conversations that occur using their medium.
 Whilst this is unlikely, I prefer to use a secure medium.
-VSee is not only secure, but also uses much less bandwidth than Skype.
-VSee also adapts to network conditions.
-This makes it ideal for use in countries where low-bandwith is an issue.

-Making Skype Therapy, Facetime or VSee a success
+Making Skype Therapy, Facetime or Zoom a success

 At the time of our meeting please ensure you are in a private place where you can’t be overheard / seen by people walking past / disturbed or interrupted.
 It is useful to turn off your phone (presuming it’s not being used for the session) as well as any device alerts such as mail programs on your laptop, Mac or PC.

 Please place your laptop, webcam, ipad, tablet or phone in a place where the camera will be slightly below eye level, and if possible, at a distance that I can see your head, shoulders, arms and hands.
 This helps me get a sense of body language which can be very useful in our work together.

 Sometimes technology, fantastic as it is, fails!
 We might lose a connection.
 On those occasions we’ll aim to have a back up plan such as a mobile or landline that you feel comfortable using.

-If you would like to discuss the possibilities of Skype, Facetime or VSee sessions please get in touch.
+If you would like to discuss the possibilities of Skype, Facetime or Zoom sessions please get in touch.

 Get in touch!